ahw/vim-hooks/README.md

 changes, their capabilities almost always end there.
 How about when you need to minify and closure-compile your JavaScript?
 And compile and minify your Sass files?
 Maybe you need to copy them to another place in the filesystem.
 Maybe you're working off a remote server.
-Maybe &ndash; probably &ndash;
-you'd really like to see the results updated in more than just Chrome.
+And you'd really like to see the results updated in more than just Chrome.
 If you can write the automation logic to do these things into a script, VimHooks will provide the mechanism for hooking that automation into any Vim `autocmd` you wish.

 **Jump to Individual Examples**